palprz/manager-of-employee/README.md

-# Manager of Employee [August 2015]
+# Manager of Employee
 Desktop application for managing employees, teams and projects in companies.
-Project contain 3 tabs: employee, team and project.
+Project contains 3 tabs: employee, team and project.
 User can create simple rows and connections between tabs.

 ## Technologies:
 1. Frontend: